orchid00/SWC_teachingnotes/MotivationDemotivation.md

-Motivation and Demotivation
+#Motivation and Demotivation

 This next session is about motivation and demotivation.

-1. Classify Skills According to time required to master and utility once mastered.
+## 1. Classify Skills According to time required to master and utility once mastered.
 People learn best when they are passionate about learning the topic.
 We are oftening teaching computational skills to people he computation as mearly a means to and end.
 They aren't necessarily thrilled about coding, they just know they have to.

 Imagine a figure with time to master on the x and utility once mastere on the why.
 In software carpentry and data carpentry, our moto is "first teach the things that can be quickly mastered and are immediately useful".
 We explicitly do not teach the things that are hard to master and aren't (broadly) very useful.